Progressive tax: Examples

-There has been a hefty decline in progressivity of the United States federal tax system since the 1960s.
-The two periods with the largest tax progressivity reductions occurred under the Reagan administration in the 1980s and the Bush administration in the 2000s.
-The Tax Cuts and Jobs Act of 2017 implemented by President Trump greatly affected the United States tax system.
-The act took steps to dramatically lower taxes for high-income households, open deduction loopholes for businesses, and cut the federal corporate tax rate down to 21 percent.
+There has been a hefty decline in the progressivity of the United States federal tax system since the 1960s.
+The two periods with the largest reductions in tax progressivity occurred under the presidency of Ronald Reagan in the 1980s and the presidency of George W. Bush in the 2000s.
+The Tax Cuts and Jobs Act of 2017 implemented by President Donald Trump greatly affected the United States tax system.
+The act took steps to dramatically lower taxes for high-income households, open loopholes for business deductions, and cut the federal corporate tax rate to 21 percent.
 It maintained the structure of seven tax brackets for personal income but lowered five of the seven by one percent or more.
 For example, after the Tax Cuts and Jobs Act of 2017 was implemented, in 2017, a married couple with a total income of $250,000 after deductions would have faced a tax rate of 33%.
 However, by 2023 and 2024, their highest tax rate would have decreased to 24%.
 This change would have resulted in a notable disparity in their take-home pay compared to previous years.

 Albania transitioned from a flat tax to a progressive tax in 2014.
 Kraja, Lirëza and Morelli have concluded that while a progressive tax framework may be more effective in achieving policy objectives like reducing income inequality and boosting government tax revenue, policymakers must carefully weigh its impact on investment and entrepreneurship and implement strong tax administration and enforcement measures to combat tax evasion within a progressive tax framework.

 Belgium has the following personal income tax rates (for the income year 2021): 25% from EUR€0 to €13,540; 40% from €13,540 to €23,900; 45% from €23,900 to €41,360; and 50% from €41,360 and any amount over.